aliustunelin/Ticketing-Application/README.md

 /revalidate part is a method of guaranteeing that the selected flight in the flight search is still on sale at the time of purchase.

 /createPNR, The last step of the /createPnr ticketing process is to create the pnr.
 PNR is your trip code.
-Check-in vs. It is possible to detect your ticket with pnr in transactions.
-Passenger information is usually taken here.
+Check-in vs. It is possible to detect your ticket with pnr in transactions. <br> Passenger information is usually taken here.
+<br> This is a collabrative work